Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Sure, you can stop at the local hardware store and pick out some ant traps to put out.

-However, ant control for homes can waste time and money if the ant is not identified or the product is not properly applied.
+However, ant control for homes can waste time and money if the ant is not identified or the product is not applied correctly.

 Exclusion Is Your No. 1 Priority

-You can do some things to try and limit the amount of ant infestations in your house.
+You can do some things to try to limit the number of ants in your house.

 - Keep your home clean.
 Wipe away spills, store foods in airtight containers, and follow proper trash disposal procedures.
-Also, store your dog, cat, or bird food in airtight containers and clean pet bowls.
+Also, store your dog, cat, or bird food in airtight containers and keep pet bowls clean.

 - Ensure you fix water leaks and ensure gutters and downspouts guide water away from your home.

-- Seal spots where wires or pipes come into your home and caulk gaps in winter, doors, or around the foundation.
+- Seal the spots where wires or pipes enter your home, and caulk gaps in winter, doors, and around the foundation.

-- Prune trees and shrubs that are close to your home to limit entry.
+- Prune trees and shrubs near your home to limit access.

 - Stack firewood at least 20 feet from your home since ants hang out there.